 Is it Your welcome or You’re welcome?

-Which one is it?
-YOUR welcome or YOU’RE welcome?
+Well, what’s the right way to answer a Thank You?
 This such a common error in texting, on facebook, in blog posts.
 Everywhere.
 It’s horrible.
 And the wrong choice makes me vomit a little bit each time I see this error.

 There’s only one right answer, though.
 Do YOU know which one it is?
 If you guess, YOU’RE WELCOME, you are correct, my friend!

-Why is it You’re welcome anyway?
+Why is it You are welcome anyway?

 YOUR is a possessive pronoun.
 There is nothing possessive in YOUR welcome so you can’t use it in this instance.

-Should you even say You’re welcome??
+But should you even say You’re Welcome??

-Saying you’re welcome is something we are taught automatically to do.
-It’s the polite answer to THANK YOU and it’s ingrained in polite society.
 The Huffington Post wrote an interesting essay on why you should rethink saying You’re welcome, though.
 You are welcome essentially means that you accept the gratitude of the person who said thank you.
 The Huffington Post article offers that a more powerful statement would be, “I know you’d do the same for me.”
 They argue that statement shifts the balance of power!
 It’s an interesting article and you can read it here.

 More grammar posts you may like: